How I built Fluxer, a Discord-like chat app

 Because the app changes quickly and the team is small, many translations are drafted and kept up to date with LLM help.
 LLM literally means large language model, and this is one place the tool fits: it saves humans from starting every locale from a blank page and helps non-English speakers get a better app sooner.

-That first pass only gets us started.
+That first pass only gets Fluxer started.
 Native speakers catch what a model can miss: tone, terminology, awkward phrasing, and cultural details.
-People have told us the current localisation is already good in many languages, but we still want native speakers involved before we treat it as something people can rely on.
+People have told me the current localisation is already usable in many languages, but I still want native speakers involved before treating it as something people can rely on.

-The next step is a self-hosted Weblate instance where localisation work can happen in the open.
-To improve an existing locale or add a new one, email i18n@fluxer.app and we'll put you on the waitlist.
+Localisation is moving into a self-hosted Weblate instance so the work can happen in the open.
+To improve an existing locale or add a new one, email i18n@fluxer.app.

 Do you have a Contributor Licence Agreement?